 This was the largest basilica in Cyprus and was built as the metropolitan church of Salamis during the office of Bishop Epiphanios (368-403 AD) whose tomb still lies encased in marble in front of the southern apse.

 The edifice consisted of a nave separated from its aisles by two rows of 14 columns with Corinthian capitals.
 It ended with a triple-arched semi-circular apse where there were seats for the bishop and clergy.
 The rooms on each side of the apse were used for dressing and storing liturgical apparatus.
-Hypocaust remains in thebaptistry show that theinitiates received their baptism in winter months with warm water.
+Hypocaust remains in the baptistery show that the initiates received their baptism in winter months with warm water.

 The church was destroyed in the 7th century during the Arab raids.
 The ruins at the back of the southern apse belong to a smaller church built after the original one was destroyed.